 Table of Contents

 Identifying Solution Architecture Risks

 So how does a solution architect identify architecture risk?
-We recommend the following for techniques during the architecture design process:
+We recommend the following four techniques during the architecture design process.

 There you have it!
 RAPP your way through identifying solution architecture risk.
 Extra credit if you can get any of your stakeholders to beatbox in the background.

 Solution Architecture Risk Prompts

 In addition to these techniques for identifying solution architecture risk in general, there are some specific focus areas that most typically result in solution architecture risks.

 You can use the prompts below to find those risks.
 Remember that the focus is risks that result from decisions you made designing the solution architecture.